causal3900/causal3900.github.io/docs/pset4.md

-### 3.2.
+### 5.2.
 (5 points) Explain your choices {-}

 In a few sentences, tell us about the matching approach you have chosen.
 Cite content from lecture or discussion slides in your answer by including the slide number(s) and date(s).

 **Answer.**

-### 3.3.
-(2 points) How many units did you keep? {-}

-Report the number of treated and control units in the original data, and how many were kept by your matching procedure.

-**Answer.**

-### 3.4.
-(2 points) Report your causal estimate {-}
+### 5.3.
+(5 points) Report your causal estimate {-}

+Using the matching above, fit an outcome model to the matched data (treatment and non-treatment) and use that to estimate the ATT.
 What do you estimate for the average treatment effect on the treated?
-This is the coefficient on `treat` in the linear regression you fit on the matched data.

 **Answer.**

-## 4. (10 points) Reflection Question {-}
+## 6. (10 points) Reflection Question {-}
-Answer **one** of the following two prompts in a short paragraph.
-For full credit, you must refer to at least **two** lecture or discussion slides or exercises that relate to what you choose to write about.
+Answer the following two questions in a short paragraph.
+For full credit, you must refer to at least **two** lecture or discussion slides or exercises that relate to what you choose to write about (at least one for each part).
 To cite slides, simply reference the slide number and date.
 If you are citing an exercise/.Rmd notebook from a discussion or lecture, indicate the date, title, and subsection if appropriate.

 a.
-Reflect on your overall experience with [Unit 5: Statistical Modeling](https://causal3900.github.io/statistical-modeling.html) by: describing an interesting idea or tool you learned, why it was interesting to you, and what it tells you about causal inference.
+Reflect on your overall experience in the course so far by describing an interesting idea or tool you learned, why it was interesting to you, and what it tells you about causal inference.

 b.
-Reflect on your overall experience with this problem set by telling us about a particular question that you found challenging, why it was hard for you, how you approached the problem, and what you learned by struggling through the problem.
+Reflect on your overall experience with the course so far by telling us about a particular topic/question that you found challenging, why it was hard for you, how you approached the problem, and what you learned by struggling through the problem.

 **Answer.**